Songs in the Key of Life: Legacy and influence

 Many R&B singers have praised the album: Mariah Carey generally names it as one of her favorites, and Whitney Houston remarked on its influence on her singing (at Houston's request, the album was played throughout the photo sessions for her compilation album Whitney: The Greatest Hits, as can be seen on the home video release that accompanied that album).
-Its importance has also been recognized by heavy metal musicians, with singer Phil Anselmo describing a live performance of Songs in the Key of Life as "a living, breathing miracle".
+Its influence has even been felt by heavy metal musicians.
+Gene Hoglan, drummer for Dark Angel, has credited Stevie Wonder with creating the blast beat, while Mastodon drummer Brann Dalor has cited Wonder has a major influence on him.
+Pantera singer Phil Anselmo describing a live performance of Songs in the Key of Life as "a living, breathing miracle".

 The album's tracks have provided numerous samples for rap and hip-hop artists.
 "Pastime Paradise" was reworked by Coolio as "Gangsta's Paradise" in 1995.
 That same year, smooth jazz artist Najee recorded a cover album titled Najee Plays Songs from the Key of Life, which is based entirely on Wonder's album.
 In 1999, Will Smith used "I Wish" as the base for his US number-one single "Wild Wild West" (Smith's song repeated the main melody of "I Wish" as a riff and re-formed some of Wonder's lyrics).

 In December 2013, Wonder did a live concert performance of the entire album at the Nokia Theater in Los Angeles.
 The event was his 18th annual House Full of Toys Benefit Concert, and featured some of the singers and musicians who are featured on the original album, as well as several from the contemporary music scene.
 Then, in November 2014, Wonder began performing the entire album in a series of concert dates in the US and Canada.
 The start of the tour coincided with the 38th anniversary of the release of Songs in the Key of Life.

+In September 2026, Wonder announced a tour celebrating the 50th Anniversary of the album's release.
+During each date of the tour, the album will be played in its entirety.
+According to the Rolling Stone press release, the tour is scheduled to begin in Birmingham, U.K. on October 13, 2026 kicking off the European leg through November 12th.
+A U.S. leg will follow beginning November 19th in New York before finishing in Los Angeles on December 19th.